Child Protection and Safeguarding

-4. Law and Guidance
+3. Law and Guidance

 This policy has due regard to all relevant legislation and statutory guidance including, but not limited to:

 - Education Act 2002: Section 175 of the Education Act 2002 requires local education authorities and the governors of maintained schools and further education (FE) colleges to make arrangements to ensure that their functions are carried out with a view to safeguarding and promoting the welfare of children.
 Section 157 of the same act and the Education (Independent Schools Standards) (England) Regulations 2003 require proprietors of independent schools (including academies) to have arrangements to safeguard and promote the welfare of children.

 - Working Together to Safeguard Children 2018 guides education establishments of their role within inter-agency working to safeguard and promote the welfare of children.
 This is the government's statutory guidance for all organisations and agencies who work with, or carry out work related to, children in the United Kingdom.

 - The Prevent Duty – The Prevent duty is the duty in the Counter-Terrorism and Security Act 2015 that’s sets out guidance for the LA and its partners to have due regard to the need to prevent people from being drawn into terrorism.

-- Female Genital Mutilation Act 2003 (“the 2003 Act”), as amended by the Serious Crime Act 2015.
+- Female Genital Mutilation Act 2003 as inserted by the Serious Crime Act 2015

 Relevant Non-statutory guidance

 - DfE (2015) ‘What to do if you’re worried a child is being abused’

 - DfE (2018) ‘Information sharing’

 - DfE (2017) ‘Child sexual exploitation’

-• DfE (2021) ‘Recruit teachers from overseas’
+- DfE (2022) ‘Recruit teachers from overseas’

-• DfE (2020) ‘Sharing nudes and semi-nudes: advice for education settings working with children and young people’
+- UKCIS (2020) ‘Sharing nudes and semi-nudes: advice for education settings working with children and young people’

 This policy operates in conjunction with the following school policies:

 - Anti-Bullying Policy

 - Online Safety Policy

 - Data Protection Policy

 - Whistleblowing Policy

-• Code of Conduct for Staff
+- Staff Code of Conduct

 4. Roles and responsibilities